Skip to main content

 Explore Torq's testing and production workflow execution options.

-• Monitor all workflow executions by using the Activity Log.
+• Activity Log: Monitor all workflow executions across the workspace.

-• Review past and ongoing executions of a specific workflow in the Run Log, accessible from the designer.
+• Run Log: Review recent executions of a specific workflow from the Designer.

-The Run Log displays up to 30 of the most recent workflow executions within the last 7 days.
-Check the Activity Log for the full workflow activity record.
+The Run Log displays up to 30 executions from the past 7 days.
+For full history, use the Activity Log.

 Did this answer your question?